 “Wars will begin where you will, but they do not end where you please.”

-Larry Houlahan, the principal of my first school, was driving me to my home from a school meeting at Condobolin High when we heard the breaking news on his car radio.
+Larry Houlahan was driving me to my home from a school meeting at Condobolin High in late January when we heard the breaking news on his car radio.
 Gasping, taking in breath, He slammed on the anchors, throwing me to the floor.

 ‘In other words ‘chaotic’.
+And hopeless.
+Our trumpets are sounding taps, not reveilles.
 Being in this war is like Alcoholics Anonymous.
 Step one is admitting you have a problem.
 Well, we have a problem.
-So do are countrymen.
+So do our countrymen.
 Thanks to our problem, now all of the world has a problem, to wit: a major lost campaign and a war gone awry. ’

 On that February day in that axial year 1968, the news that jolted us and the world was of the fighting in the grounds of the U. S. Embassy in Saigon.
 The term ‘secure area’ no longer had any meaning.